yunfanlong/yunfanlong.github.io/_pages/life.md

 toc_icon: "book"
 toc_sticky: true
 ---
-I love playing drums🥁 (of course - as a jazz band drummer), playing basketball🏀, hiking🏃, playing Nintendo Swith🎮, watching Janpanese Anime, and more.
+I love playing drums🥁 (of course - as a drummer), playing basketball🏀, hiking🏃, playing Nintendo Swith🎮, watching Janpanese Anime, and more.

 This page captures some fun facts about me.